Anxiety

 Overview

-Anxiety is a common experience, characterized by feelings of worry, nervousness, or unease, typically about an event or something with an uncertain outcome.
-While experiencing anxiety occasionally is a normal part of life, persistent and excessive anxiety can sometimes interfere with daily activities.
-It can manifest in various ways, both emotionally and physically.
+Anxiety is a common human emotion characterized by feelings of worry, nervousness, or unease, typically about an event or something with an uncertain outcome.
+While occasional anxiety is normal, persistent, excessive, or debilitating anxiety may indicate an underlying issue requiring attention.

 Possible Associated Factors